 Of course, these days — some twenty-odd years later — things are a bit different.
-A needed rise in environmental awareness has come to pass, and buying loads of disposable decorations seems not only impractical, but also irresponsible.
-Luckily, in an effort to carry on my mom’s tradition, a deep love for doing it right and funky on Halloween, I’ve found a few great spooky decorations that can be made from recycled garbage.
+A needed rise in environmental awareness has come to pass, and buying loads of disposable decorations seems not only impractical but also irresponsible.
+Luckily, to carry on my mom’s tradition, a deep love for doing it right and funky on Halloween, I’ve found a few great spooky decorations that can be made from recycled garbage.

-- A slight aside before we begin: I noticed in my research that garbage bag decorations are all the rage for cheap DIY Halloween decors, but I would propose this misses the point.
+Side note: garbage bag decorations are all the rage for cheap DIY Halloween decorations, but this misses the point.
 Buying a bunch of plastic bags may save you a few cents, but it still means more plastic and more waste.
-That’s not today’s goal.
+That’s not the goal.

 Of all people, leave it to Martha Stewart to steal the show.
-These Halloween shadow silhouettes are a spooky and just wicked idea.
-Trace out (you can print them off the hyper-linked site) the haunting images on a piece of cardboard or old poster board and attached them to a candle holder so that a shadow is cast on the wall for an awesome decoration.
+These Halloween shadow silhouettes are a spooky and wicked idea.
+Trace out (you can print them off the hyperlinked site) the haunting images on a piece of cardboard or old poster board and attach them to a candle holder so that a shadow is cast on the wall for an awesome decoration.

-Admittedly, if you eat a plant-based diet, as many of us here on OGP so, you won’t necessarily have a lot of egg cartons around the house, but maybe your neighbors will because egg carton spiders are great.
-It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or used dental floss if you really want to get into the eco thing.)
+Egg carton spiders are great.
+It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or use dental floss if you want to get into the eco thing.)
 If you are anti-egg carton, try these arachno-danglers, from plastic bottles.

-Staying on the controversial trend, “milk” jug ghosts could really be made from any kind of gallon or half-gallon plastic bottles, or it’s off to the neighbor’s again.
+Milk jug ghosts could be made from any kind of gallon or half-gallon plastic bottle.
 Whatever the case, they are awesome.
 Simply use a black marker to draw faces on the jugs, then cut a spot out of the back and insert a light (or a risky tea candle).
 Perfect pals for the Jack O’Latern.

 Speaking of old Jack, mandarin orange jack o’lanterns are more cutesy than scary, but they give off the right aura.
-Even better, they provide a healthy snack amongst the refined sugar bonanza going on.
+Even better, they provide a healthy snack from the refined sugar bonanza.
 Usually, mandarin oranges or tangerines are coming into season right about this time, and all this requires is drawing a little face onto them.
 Boom!
 Edible decorations.

 Of course, as with all things awesome and inspiring, there isn’t room to delve into all the great ideas out there, but this is a fine start to a happy holiday.
 And it’s always so much more enjoyable when you, and maybe even a few resident children, have made the most of the season and whipped up some hip stuff DIY-style.
 We hope these ideas help out, and by all means, if you’ve got some other tips up your ghostly sheet, then share the links in the comment section below.